Sajjon/SwiftReflection/README.md

 # LIMITATIONS
-I have not yet been able to give this project support for when the `primitive data types` are optionals.
+I have not yet been able to give this project support for when the `value types` (non class types) are optionals.
 If you have declared a property in you NSObject subclass like this: `var myOptionalInt: Int?` my solution will not work, because the method `class_copyPropertyList` can't find those properties.

 **Does anyone have a solution for this?**